Bangerz: Music and lyrics

-Bangerz is primarily a pop and R&B record, which also integrates elements of hip hop, synth-pop and country music.
+Bangerz is primarily a pop, R&B, and trap-pop record, which also integrates elements of hip-hop, synth-pop and country music.
 During an interview on The Ellen DeGeneres Show on October 10, host Ellen DeGeneres asked Cyrus if the record was inspired by her relationship with Liam Hemsworth, to which she replied "the whole album is a story of that and I think it says that starting with "Adore You" and ending with "Someone Else" .....
 I think I knew more intuitively where my life was going than I actually thought I did at the time."